 Masha here from Masha Plans and today we are creating a fun little About Me spread, so come join me and let’s bullet journal together!

-An “About me spread” is a very fun way to do a self-reflection and to preserve your memories.
-It’s really very interesting to look back and see who you were and how much you've changed ever since.
+An “About Me spread” is a very fun way to do a self-reflection and to preserve your memories.
+It’s really interesting to look back and see who you were and how much you've changed ever since.

 Notebook - For me, as always, it’s a B5 notebook by Archer and Olive.
 I just can’t express enough how much I love the extra space it provides and of course the quality of the paper.

 Pencil - You know me, I love things to be as close to perfect as possible, and using pencil first is the key to a better spread.
 My choice is a Pilot Dr. Grip mechanical pencil.

 Fineliners - In my opinion, the basis of each Bullet Journal spread.
 This time I used Sakura Micron 01